Pope phones Argentine woman who wrote to him about rape

-VATICAN CITY (Reuters) - Pope Francis has phoned an Argentine woman to comfort her and tell her she is not alone after she wrote a letter to him saying she was raped by a policeman.
+VATICAN CITY, Aug 28 (Reuters) - Pope Francis has phoned an Argentine woman to comfort her and tell her she is not alone after she wrote a letter to him saying she was raped by a policeman.

 Francis has brought an informal, friendly style to the papacy since his election in March, including a habit of telephoning people who write to him with personal stories that catch his attention.

-Pereyra wrote in her letter that she felt victimized twice; once when she was raped and then when she was threatened and pressurized by investigators when she reported it.
+Pereyra wrote in her letter that she felt victimised twice; once when she was raped and then when she was threatened and pressurised by investigators when she reported it.
 Authorities have dismissed her allegations, local press reported.

 Francis - the former Cardinal Jorge Bergoglio of Argentina - told her she was not alone and that she should have faith in justice.